flashlizi/posthtml-transformer/README.md

 # posthtml-transfomer

 posthtml-transfomer is plugin for [PostHTML](https://github.com/posthtml/posthtml).
-It process HTML by special directives in node attrs.
+It process HTML by special directives in node attrs, such as inline scripts and styles, remove useless tags, concat scripts and styles etc.

 ## Directives